What does a CASA volunteer do?

 - Have no felony convictions

-- Not abuse alcohol or any other substance within the last 7 years.
+- Not have abused alcohol or any other substance within the last 5 years.

 - Not use illegal drugs